-Nexus Certificate Manager (CM) is a flexible, scalable, and high-security certificate authority (CA) software portfolio, including OCSP responder and Timestamp server, acting within a public key infrastructure (PKI).
-Certificate Manager supports a wide range of certificate enrollment protocols, which enables you to issue, manage, and validate certificate-based electronic identities (eIDs) for people, infrastructure, and things.
-The software can be used for customized operations on-premises or in a hosted environment.
+Smart ID Certificate Manager (CM) is a flexible, scalable, and high-security certificate authority (CA) software.
+Certificate Manager supports a wide range of certificate enrollment protocols, which enables you to issue, manage, and validate certificate-based electronic identities (eIDs) for people, infrastructure, software and devices.
+The component can be used for customized operations on-premises or in a hosted environment.
 Core certificate authority (CA) functionality is separated from remote administrative clients.

-Certificate Manager issues certificates for consumers, citizens, employees, communication services, software and equipment.
-The flexible configuration possibilities enables issuing many different types of certificates for any PKI-related use, across networks and systems.
 The eID certificates and keys can be stored on different bearers, for example smart cards, mobile phones, network equipment, computers, soft tokens, HSMs, and IoT devices.
-Compliance with standards assures that eIDs can be used across applications from different vendors in large-scale environments.
-The supported interfaces, standards, and specifications are listed in CM requirements and interoperability.
+Third-party products can be integrated with CM via a number of different interfaces, such as EST, SCEP and ACME.
+Compliance with these and other standards assures that eIDs can be used across applications from different vendors in large-scale environments.

 A user's private keys that are used for encryption of data, for example for S/MIME use, can be encrypted and archived in the CM database.
 If a smart card with the encryption key is lost, the key can be recovered, which means that loss of encrypted data can be avoided.
 Key archiving and recovery is sometimes referred to as key escrow.

 Certificate Manager has been verified in critical, large-scale, multi-CA deployments.
 High availability and performance scaling can be enabled with a traditional active-passive cluster or multiple active-active nodes.
 Multiple HSM instances are supported for high availability of keys and for separation of keys among tenants.